graphcommerce-org/graphcommerce/docs/content/getting-started/vscode.md

 # Next steps

-- [Start building a GraphCommerce custom storefront]() by customizing text and component styles, fetching data from server components, and making changes to GraphQL queries.
+- [Get started](../getting-started/create.md) with GraphCommerce and begin building a custom storefront.